firebase/firebase-js-sdk/docs-devsite/auth.md

 ## sendPasswordResetEmail()

 Sends a password reset email to the given email address.
-This method does not throw an error when \[Email Enumeration Protection\](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection) is enabled.
+This method does not throw an error when there's no user account with the given email address and \[Email Enumeration Protection\](https://cloud.google.com/identity-platform/docs/admin/email-enumeration-protection) is enabled.

 To complete the password reset, call [confirmPasswordReset()](./auth.md#confirmpasswordreset) with the code supplied in the email sent to the user, along with the new password specified by the user.